fbzavaleta/KineticCloud/README.md

-# simple-rtos-navigation
+# KineticCloud
-A IoT project to lineal navigation using freertos RTOS.
+KineticCloud is an innovative RTOS system based on the ESP32 microcontroller and designed to enable precise, real-time control of servo motors based on the system's inertial acceleration.
+KineticCloud incorporates inercial sensors that provide real-time data on the state of the system, which is sent to a cloud-based IoT platform for analysis and processing.
+The system is designed to facilitate the development of applications that require precise, real-time control of servo motors, such as robotics and automation systems.

 This project was developed  with my computer engineering students at the [FIAP](https://www.fiap.com.br/) university - São Paulo, Brasil.

 - [Setup](#setup)
 - [Development](#development)